 The bath house electrical system was most likely updated during construction in 1972, according to the wall placard.
-The building currently is serviced from a single phase service.
+The building currently is serviced from a single-phase service.
 The building is illuminated by standard fluorescent and incandescent lights fixtures which appear to have been updated throughout the years of service.
 The electrical outlets are installed in the CMU walls, and some are attached to the face of the CMU walls.
 Wall embedded outlets appear to be original to the building.
+It is unclear, but unlikely that these outlets are GFCI outlets as required by current building code for wet areas.